ashtons/picam/README.md

     mmal: Function not implemented

-then you need to update your firmware
+then you need to update your firmware.

+    mmal: main: Failed to create camera component

+this error probably indicates that the camera hasn't been plugged in correctly.

 Constants
 ------------